 Basic CRM functionality has achieved the first step: automating filing processes, paperwork, and email management.
 One of our panelists from a GP firm follows this mantra: “If something is repeatable, automate it.”
 From his perspective, the power of machines completing basic manual tasks removes the threat of human error.
 In an industry with delicate financial data points, any chance to mitigate risk must be seriously considered.

 The second layer of automation that is often overlooked is task management.
 Beth Gilje from the University of Pennsylvania Endowment Office noted the value of push notifications to alert team members when documents are uploaded, or updates are made to an account.
 When that data is brought directly to end users, changes are less likely to fall through the cracks than when users must search for them manually.
 With business automation technology, the software can be programmed to do almost all the work.
 A simple automated workflow might have the system deliver a notification, open the email, click the link, and log in with pre-determined credentials without human aid.

 With tens, hundreds, or sometimes thousands of investors demanding specific data in varied formats, remaining compliant and transparent with each investor presents a significant time sink.
 As a small firm, one of our GP clients combats this challenge by requesting specific data from its LPs, agreeing on a reporting format, and building out automated dashboards to display the information.

 This process is also repeated on the deal side.
 Where team members were previously allocating 7+ hours weekly to generating needed reports for Monday Morning Meetings, the deal team now has dashboards that update automatically.
-This saves time, and also keeps data clean- without manual entry and updating of data points across different files and reports, there are fewer errors.
+This saves time and also keeps data clean- without manual entry and updating of data points across different files and reports, there are fewer errors.
 For those rare few, extensive quality assurance processes catch them.
-Many business automation tools even have QA steps built-in, further limiting potential for human error.
+Many business automation tools even have QA steps built in, further limiting the potential for human error.

 How does AI impact LPs’ decisions to invest with GPs?